Acne

 What Are The Types Of Acne Pimples?

-• Whiteheads— remain under the skin and are normally very small in size
+• Whiteheads — remain under the skin and are usually very small in size

-• Papules — visible on the skin surface and are small pink bumps
+• Papules — are visible on the skin surface and are small pink bumps

 • Pustules — clearly visible on the skin surface and have a red base with pus at the top